-Trust deed.
+trust deed.

+You must attach supporting documentation to the application form in line with the instructions provided within the form.
 You should only attach requested documents.
-The total of all attachments cannot exceed 20MB.
+Individual file sizes cannot be greater than 2MB, while the total of all attachments cannot exceed 20MB.
 We will not consider information in attachments that we do not request.

-6.2 Timing of grant opportunity processes
+6.2.
+Timing of grant opportunity processes